mochman/node-red-contrib-light-transition/README.md

 ![](https://github.com/mochman/node-red-contrib-light-transition/blob/main/images/multiple_flow.png?raw=true)

-- The first transition node changes the color from red to yellow / brightness 1 to 100%.
+- The first transition node changes the color from red to yellow with a Half & Half transition.
+The Brightness changes from 1 to 100% with a linear transition.
+It also changes the mireds from 100 to 800.

 ![](https://github.com/mochman/node-red-contrib-light-transition/blob/main/images/node_settings.png?raw=true)